Design-and-Innovation-2023/Team6B/docs/prototype/prototype-3.md

 To ensure the prototype's effectiveness and user-friendliness, the team conducted user testing to gain valuable feedback from users on how it can be improved.
 The feedbacks gathered are shown below.

-- Insufficient details: According to user feedback, there is a lack of sufficient details provided on each stage, leading to uncertainty about what to do at each step.
+- **Insufficient details**: According to user feedback, there is a lack of sufficient details provided on each stage, leading to uncertainty about what to do at each step.
 This issue arises from the absence of clear instructions given in each stage.

-- Redundant Spending Categories: Users feedback that they are unsure how the top spending categories are related to their interest.
+- **Redundant Spending Categories**: Users feedback that they are unsure how the top spending categories are related to their interest.

-- Selection of Charities and Donation Percentage: Users feedback that it can be confusing as they are unsure how to unselect a charity and that allocating 0% is possible.
+- **Selection of Charities and Donation Percentage**: Users feedback that this stage can be confusing as they are unsure how to unselect a charity and that allocating 0% is possible.
 The primary factor behind this is that users select their preferred charities by allocating the donation percentage, resulting in a 0% allocation for the charities not chosen.
+Furthermore, presenting the donation amount can cause confusion for users, as they are primarily interested in allocating donations based on the percentage of the total donation amount.

-- Lack of Summary Page: Based on user feedback, they expressed surprise at their donation being processed immediately after allocating the donation percentage to different charities.
+- **Lack of Summary Page**: Based on user feedback, they expressed surprise at their donation being processed immediately after allocating the donation percentage to different charities.
 Users commented that they would prefer a summary page displaying donation details before confirming their donation, providing them with a chance to review the information.

 With meticulous attention to detail and the insights gathered from user testing, the hi-fi prototype will offer a more immersive and polished representation of the application, enabling the team to further refine its functionality, interface, and user flow.
 The successful implementation of user interest selection and allocation to charities showcases the team's commitment to delivering a personalised and meaningful donation experience.